galaxyproject/galaxy-hub/src/tutorials/histories/index.md

 ### Searching for datasets

-You can filter what datasets are shown and search for datasets using the search bar at the top of the panel.
+You can filter which datasets are shown and search for datasets using the search bar at the top of the panel.
 Enter any text that a dataset you'd be looking for would contain, including:

 * the name or part of the name